Achieve Greatness In Little Things

-In the universe, difficult things are done as if they are easy and great acts are made up of small deeds.
-Nowhere is this better demonstrated than in the spectacular light show known as the “aurora borealis”, which is Latin for the “Northern Lights”.
-You can see the “Northern Lights” at any time of the year, but they are most common in the fall and are best seen on dark moonless nights.
+In the universe difficult things are done as if they are easy and great acts are made up of small deeds.
+Nowhere is this better illustrated than in the spectacular light show known as the aurora borealis, which is Latin for “northern dawn.”
+You can see the northern lights any time of the year but they are most common in the fall and are best seen on dark, moon-less nights.

-The “Northern Lights” are caused by magnetic storms on the sun.
-Billions of charged particles stream from the sun and are drawn to the earth’s magnetic poles.
-As they enter the atmosphere, they “excite” atoms of oxygen and nitrogen and cause them to emit light.
-Pale shimmering reds, greens, and blues seem to ripple and dance across the northern sky.
+The northern lights are caused by magnetic storms on the sun.
+Billions of tiny charged particles stream from the sun and are drawn to the earth’s magnetic poles.
+As they enter the earth’s atmosphere they “excite” atoms of oxygen and nitrogen and cause them to emit light.
+Pale shimmering reds and greens and blues that seem to ripple and dance across the northern sky.

-On occasion, difficulties can loom so great, as to preclude all but the most drastic solutions.
-Well-meaning friends, unable to provide the precise help that is needed, will simply opt to do nothing at all.
+On occasion difficulties can loom so great as to preclude all but the most drastic solutions.
+Well-meaning friends, unable to provide the precise help that is needed, will sometimes opt to do nothing at all.
 But simple acts of quiet caring do make a difference.
-Mountains of trouble have been moved by caring friends who carry away a few stones at a time.
+And mountains of trouble have been moved by caring friends who carry away a few stones at a time.

 An elderly lady once commented on the great kindness shared by family and friends at the death of her husband.
 But the kindness that helped the most came from her nephew’s wife.
 She sent a thoughtful, cheerful letter once a week for many months.
-Those weekly letters, gentle reminders of another care, were a small thing, but they made a great difference.
-So it is that difficult things are done in a universe as if they are easy, and great acts are made up of small deeds.
+Those weekly letters, gentle reminders of another’s care, were small things, but they made a great difference.
+So it is that difficult things are done in the universe as if they are easy and great acts are made up of small deeds.